Get Program Details

 This course covers a broad range of information security topics.
 The course theme is the protection of information resources from disruption, destruction, or disaster as well as unauthorized access.
 The course covers controls designed to protect information assets, detect the loss of information, and correct information-loss situations.
 Students study the use of authentication and authorization systems, firewalls, encryption systems, redundant disk arrays, and other tools designed to prevent loss of information.
 Students also study intrusion-detection systems, file-fingerprinting tools, and other methods and controls designed to detect information loss.
 Finally, students study backup strategies and controls designed to ensure the recovery of lost information.
 Single-site redundancy as well as the use of backup data centers and redundant communications systems are studied to address the protection of user access to information resources.
 Risk assessments, security policies, and formal controls processes are used to apply the information learned in the course to real-world scenarios.
-Prerequisites: MINS 346 or appropriate professional experience.
+Prerequisites: MINS 346, or MINS 312, or appropriate professional experience.

 * Pending Approval

 Application DeadlineJanuary 4th

 Spring 2021 Term